Walking: Make it count with activity trackers

 In general, aim for about 30 minutes of aerobic activity most days of the week.
 This should be at a moderate level, such as a fast-paced walk.
 For even more benefits, aim for about 60 minutes of aerobic activity most days of the week.
-Aim to incorporate muscle-strengthening exercises at least twice a week.
+Aim to incorporate strength training exercises at least twice a week.

-Use these tips to integrate these tools into your activity routine:
+Use these tips to integrate an activity tracker into your daily routine:

 - Establish a baseline.
 When you first get your tracker, wear it throughout the day for about a week.
 Go about your routine activities at home or work.
 At the end of the week, add up the total number of steps for each day and divide that total by 7.
 This gives you an average number of steps to use as a baseline for setting your step goals.

 - Set short-term step goals.
 Once you know how many steps you generally take on an average day, you can set some short-term activity goals.
 If you take 2,000 steps a day set a short-term goal of adding 1,000 steps a day for two weeks.
 You can add the steps all at once.
 Or break your walking into short chunks of time.
 When you meet a short-term goal, add a new one.

 - Set long-term step goals.
 Think about your overall fitness and activity goals.
 Your short-term goals are the building blocks to these long-term goals.
 A long-term goal may be walking 10,000 steps a day, or about 5 miles (8 kilometers), several times a week as part of your new daily routine.
-Or it might be to walk briskly for 30 minutes, five days a week.
+Some studies suggest that walking 7,000 steps a day may be enough to prolong your life.
+Or your goal might be to walk briskly for 30 minutes, five days a week.
 You may also want to set a goal of walking faster as your fitness level improves.

 Track your progress.
 To see how you're doing, monitor your progress over time.
-Your tracker may or may not have a memory function to track your steps on a weekly or monthly basis.
+Some trackers have a memory function to track steps on a weekly or monthly basis.